DOPPLER TRIANGLE

 In this figure, the plane and the signal tower send signals to each other.

-INCOMING SIGNALS: Because the length of d0 (the red line for the plane) which determines the INCOMING direction of the signal does not change for the two reference systems and the signals cover d0 at c speed, the travel time is the same for both reference systems.
+INCOMING SIGNALS: The length of the line d0 (red line for the plane) determining the DIRECTION of the incoming signal does not change for both reference systems, and since signals traverse this line at speed c, the arrival time of the signal is the same for both reference systems.

 tΔ=d0/c

-OUTGOING SIGNALS: We see that the length of d2 (the blue line for the plane) which gives us the OUTGOING direction of the signal does not change for the two reference systems.
-As OUTGOING signals reach their targets at the same time and cover the same distance, the speeds of the signals that they send are equal for both reference systems.
+OUTGOING SIGNALS: The length of the line d2 (blue line for the plane) giving the DIRECTION of the outgoing signal does not change for both reference systems.
+Since outgoing signals reach their targets at the same time and cover the same distance, the speed of the signals sent by both reference systems is also equal.

 c±v=d2/tΔ